zhw1nq/cs2-rockthevote/README.md

 # Roadmap
-- [x] Add time extension feature
-- [x] Fix !nominate name matching for conflicting names
-- [X] Fix HudMenu voting
 - [ ] Add !maps command that lists all available maps
-- [ ] Add check for invalid workshop maps
+- [ ] Add check for invalid workshop maps (with optional discord webhook/auto removal)
 - [ ] Add ability to set a random starting map on server first start
+- [ ] !extend max extension value
 - [ ] Add vote percentage required for winning map (e.g. must receive 25% of the vote)
 - [ ] Add vote runnoff (e.g. 2nd stage of voting between 2 maps if minimum vote percentage not achieved for a map)